-As your electricity distributor, Powercor’s role is to provide you and your community with a reliable power supply.
+As your electricity distributor, CitiPower and Powercor’s role is to provide you and your community with a reliable power supply.
 To make this possible, a vegetation-free envelope must be provided around all powerlines.
-Powercor endeavours to limit the need for vegetation clearing when building new lines.
-However, some clearing may be necessary to minimise potential interruptions to supply, maintain public safety, and prevent bushfires.
+CitiPower and Powercor endeavour to limit the need for vegetation clearing when building new lines, however, some clearing may be necessary to minimise potential interruptions to supply, maintain public safety, and prevent bushfires.

-Powercor does not provide a vegetation clearing service and the cost of vegetation clearing is not included in any Connection Contract you may have entered into with Powercor.
-Vegetation clearance works for your powerline extension will be at your expense.
+CitiPower and Powercor do not provide a vegetation clearing service and the cost of vegetation clearing is not included in any connection contract you may have entered into with CitiPower and Powercor.

 This standard is based on the “The Electricity Safety (Electric Line Clearance) Regulations” and also includes additional clearances to account for regrowth into the clearance space between future Powercor pruning programs.